OVDP Closes on 9/28/2018 – 5 Important Facts About OVDP Ending

 In other words, the IRS is still making international tax enforcement a major priority.

-The IRS No Longer Needs You To “Voluntary Disclose” Any Longer
+The IRS No Longer Needs You To “Voluntary Disclose”

 In years past, the IRS needed individuals and businesses to come forward and disclose their previously unreported or undeclared foreign income, assets, investments, or accounts so that the IRS to learn more about offshore tax haven processes.